Miraii133/AkumaBot-Redo-/README.md

 ![Kana Starting1](https://user-images.githubusercontent.com/82250357/128952566-417fcc7b-abc9-4323-be6b-da077dc360cf.gif)

 #### Notifies User that they passed the current Quiz they're taking.
-Users are informed by the Bot through an embed that they have passed the current Quiz they are taking.
+Users are informed by the Bot through an embed that they have passed the current Quiz they are taking. <br/>
+The Bot will then give the User their role afterwards.
 ![WinningJlpt](https://user-images.githubusercontent.com/82250357/128962366-f636485e-8284-4809-bb57-a8d34b52dee4.gif)
 ![WinningKana](https://user-images.githubusercontent.com/82250357/128962519-84f1a4d2-d58d-40c8-a6ec-b5a9dbccc3d0.gif)